USG FAST/EFAST Course

 the pericardium.

-This examination is particularly useful in emergency situations such as multi-organ injuries, traffic accidents, or falls from heights.
-Its aim is to quickly diagnose internal bleeding and make decisions about further treatment.
+This examination is particularly useful in emergency situations, such as multi-organ injuries, traffic accidents, or falls from heights.
+Its goal is to quickly identify internal bleeding and make decisions regarding further treatment.

 eFAST (extended FAST) is an extended version of the FAST examination, additionally including:

-Thanks to eFAST, life-threatening injuries can be identified even more quickly and effectively, especially in pre-hospital conditions and hospital emergency departments (ED).
+With eFAST, it is possible to identify life-threatening injuries even faster and more effectively, especially in pre-hospital and hospital emergency departments (ED).

-The examinations are quick, non-invasive, and repeatable, allowing for continuous assessment of the patient.
+The examinations are fast, non-invasive, and repeatable, allowing for continuous patient assessment.

-They help in making immediate clinical decisions – e.g., about the necessity of surgery or patient transport.
+They assist in making immediate clinical decisions – for example, about the necessity of surgery or patient transport.

-They are the standard of care in emergency medicine, trauma, and intensive care.
+They are the standard of care in emergency medicine, traumatology, and intensive care.

-Participants undergo training on stationary ultrasound equipment and then start training on mobile ultrasound devices such as Butterfly.
+Participants undergo training on stationary ultrasound equipment and then begin training on mobile ultrasound devices like Butterfly.

 After the course, participants receive a Certificate.